nafeiznahar/payhalal-woocommerce-plugin/README.md

 # Wordpress WooCommerce Plugin for Payhalal

+## Note

+SouqaFintech SDN BHD **IS NOT RESPONSIBLE** for any problems that may arise from the use of this extension.
+Use this at your own risk.
+For any assistance, please email <mark>salam@payhalal.my</mark>.

 ## Installation Instructions

 *NOTE: You will need to have Woocommerce installed for this to work.*